Charles Foti

-Charles Carmen Foti, Jr. (born November 30, 1937), is a lawyer in New Orleans and a politician who served a single term from 2004 to 2008 as the Democratic Attorney General of the U.S. state of Louisiana, United States.
-Prior to becoming attorney general, Foti had been repeatedly reelected and served for thirty years as Orleans Parish criminal sheriff.
+Charles Carmen Foti Jr. (born November 30, 1937) is an American attorney and politician who served from 2004 to 2008 as Attorney General of Louisiana.
+Prior to becoming attorney general, Foti served for thirty years as Sheriff of Orleans Parish.

 Foti won the attorney general's office when the incumbent Democrat, Richard Ieyoub of Lake Charles, ran unsuccessfully for governor in the 2003 primary.
 Foti defeated the Republican candidate, Suzanne Haik Terrell, also of New Orleans, 689,179 votes (54 percent) to 597,917 (46 percent).

 Foti failed in his bid to win reelection as attorney general, having finished last in the three-way nonpartisan blanket primary held on October 20, 2007.
-The leading candidates were the Republican lawyer, Royal Alexander of Shreveport, and the Democratic District Attorney, James D. "Buddy" Caldwell, Jr., of Tallulah.
+The leading candidates were the Republican lawyer, Royal Alexander of Shreveport, and the Democratic District Attorney, Buddy Caldwell, of Tallulah.
 Caldwell won the general election and was sworn in to replace Foti on January 14, 2008.
 Caldwell later switched to the Republican Party in 2011, to secure his second term.

 On February 1, 2014, Foti ran again for the Orleans Parish sheriff's position; he finished second in a four-candidate field.
 He polled 23,676 votes (28.6 percent).
-Foti's fellow Democrat and successor as sheriff, Marlin N. Gusman, with 40,557 votes (48.9 percent), nearly won the position outright in the nonpartisan blanket primary.
+Foti's fellow Democrat and successor as sheriff, Marlin Gusman Sr., with 40,557 votes (48.9 percent), nearly won the position outright in the nonpartisan blanket primary.
 Foti and Gusman entered a runoff election on March 15, in which Gusman handily prevailed, 40,068 (66.7 percent) to Foti's 19,996 (33.3 percent).

 Early life and education

 Foti was born in 1937 in New Orleans.
 He attended public schools, graduating from Warren Easton High School in the city.
-He earned a Bachelor's degree at the University of New Orleans.
+He earned a Bachelor's degree at the University of New Orleans, where he was a member of Tau Kappa Epsilon fraternity.
 After military service and working, Foti returned to university, earning a J.D., Loyola University New Orleans College of Law in 1965.